Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: The algebraic index and the localized Chern character

 where $\operatorname{AS}(M,\sigma)$ is the corresponding Atiyah-Singer integrand and where $\omega_{{\rm Lott}} (M)\in \Omega^* (M)\otimes \Omega_* (\CC\Gamma)$ is Lott's bi-form.\end{proposition} For more on $\omega_{{\rm Lott}} (M)$, a bi-form which is closed in both arguments and that appears naturally in Lott's treatment of the Connes-Moscovici higher index theorem, we refer the reader to \cite{Lott1} and also \cite[Theorem 13.6]{LeichtnamPiazzaMemoires}. \begin{proof}

 Taking into account the characterization of $\Ch^e_{\Gamma,alg}$ given in the previous Lemma, the result follows from a sharpening of Lott's higher index theorem for operators of Dirac type.
 Indeed, for this particular statement we need to employ the version of Lott's theorem given in \cite[Section 5]{Goro-Lott} (just take $B$ equal to a point there), but with the improvement given in \cite[Appendix A]{Goro-Lott-adv}, which allows to prove this formula by using almost local parametrices and the Getzler calculus.
 Notice that this argument avoids heat kernel techniques and rests ultimately on the analysis given by Moscovici and Wu in \cite{MoscoviciWu}.
 In these references the left hand side is paired with a cyclic cocycle; however, as explained in \cite{LP-etale}, see in particular Definition 11 and Theorem 4 (1) there, one can give a statement directly at the level of non-commutative de Rham classes. \end{proof} It is straightforward to see that the formula \eqref{indCGamma} for $\mathrm{Ind}_{\CC\Gamma}$ is an explicit implementation of the composition of $ K_0(C^{\infty}(M)\to \Sigma)\to K_0(\Pdo^0_{\CC\Gamma}(\widetilde{M})\to \Sigma)$ and the excision isomorphism $K_0(\Pdo^{-\infty}_{\CC\Gamma}(\widetilde{M}))\xrightarrow{\iso} K_0(\Pdo^0_{\CC\Gamma}(\widetilde{M})\to \Sigma)$.
-Equivalently, $\mathrm{Ind}_{\complexs\Gamma}$ is the boundary map for the extension of pairs of algebras $0 \to (0\to \Pdo^{-\infty}_{\complexs\Gamma}(\tilde M)) \to (C^\infty(M) \to \Pdo^0_{\complexs\Gamma}(\tilde M)) \to (C^\infty(M)\to \Sigma)\to 0$, composed with the suspension isomorphism.
+Equivalently, $\mathrm{Ind}_{\complexs\Gamma}$ is the boundary map for the extension of pairs of algebras

+composed with the suspension isomorphism.
 It is then a direct consequence of Theorem \ref{functoriality-chern} that the following square is commutative, where we use that the top row is, by Lemma \ref{iso-mapping-cones}, the map $\partial'$ of Theorem \ref{functoriality-chern}:

 \begin{remark} Before stating the main proposition of this section, it is worth to notice that, by the very definition of the relative algebraic Chern character, see \eqref{Ch-algebraic}, the following square is commutative: